farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 This consequence represents impaired performance.
 The PC's action isn't as effective as they'd anticipated.

+> **Reduce the effect rating of the PC's action by one level.**
+>
+> ---
+>
 > _You hit them, but it's only a flesh wound.
 The security cameras are turned off, but the technicians are aware, and are looking to fix them as soon as possible._
->
-> **Reduce the effect rating of the PC's action by one level.**

 ### Complications

 This consequence represents trouble, mounting danger, or a new threat.

+> **Tick one segment per `consequence rating` on a new or existing `danger clock`.**
+>
+> ---
+>
 > _They heard you, and they are coming.
 You took too long, and you are almost out of air._
->
-> **Tick one segment per `Consequence Rating` on a new or existing `Danger Clock`.**

 #### Negating Success

 **Don't inflict a complication that negates a successful roll**.

 If a PC tries to corner an enemy and gets a `4-5`, don't say that the enemy escapes.
 The player's roll succeeded, so the enemy is cornered... maybe the PC has to wrestle them into position, and during the scuffle the enemy grabs their gun.

 ### Lost Opportunity

 This represents shifting circumstance.
 What you tried didn't work, and now there's a new situation that prevents you from trying again.
 You need to find another approach.

+> **Your latest attempt didn't work.
+If you want to try again, you need to use a different `action`.**
+>
+> ---
+>
 > _You were tailing on someone, but they saw you and disappeared.
 You were fighting a robot, but they adapted, and are now able to anticipate your every move._
->
-> **Your latest attempt didn't work.
-If you want to try again, you need to use a different `Action`.**

 ### Worse Position

 This consequence represents losing control of the situation.
-The action carries you into a more dangerous **position*.
+The action carries you into a more dangerous \*_position_.

 Perhaps you make the leap across to the next rooftop, only to end up dangling by your fingertips.
 You haven't failed, but you haven't succeeded yet, either.
 You can try again, re-rolling at the new, worse position.

 This is a good consequence to choose to show escalating action.
 A situation might go from **controlled**, to **risky**, to **desperate** as the action plays out and the PC gets deeper and deeper into trouble.

+> **Reduce the `position rating` by one level for future rolls related to that action.**
+>
+> ---
+>
 > _You missed your shot, now they know where you are.
 They initially trusted you, but now they have some doubts and will be watching you more closely._
->
-> **Reduce the `position rating` by one level for future rolls related to that action.**

 ### Worse Condition